adjust/ios_sdk/doc/web_views.md

 })
 ```

-And for failed tracked sessions:
+And to track failed sessions:

 ```js
 adjustConfig.setSessionFailureCallback(function(sessionFailure) {